datum-cloud/docs/content/en/docs/about/architecture.md

 Cloud to 1st or 3rd party compute platforms so that you can bring Datum anywhere you need it.
 At this point in time, Datum supports compute resources backed by GCP and network resources from our own Edge Cloud.

-## Helpful Tools

-### Datum Portal - cloud.datum.net

-The [Datum Portal](https://cloud.datum.net) provides real-time insights on the state of your Datum Control Plane resources.

-### Datum's Command Line Tool - datumctl

-[datumctl](https://docs.datum.net/docs/tasks/tools/#datumctl) is our CLI for managing the Datum Control Plane via the command line. datumctl provides authorization, API management, and has the ability to manage .kubeconfig files so that one can leverage kubectl for day to day interaction with Datum Cloud.

 ## Key Components